Holiday Shopping in Minnesota's Historic Downtowns

 Foodies & Collectors: Stillwater

 Anyone who loves holiday entertaining and creating a welcoming ambiance will find plenty of inspiration while wandering Stillwater’s riverfront downtown.
-It’s host and hostess central, with a full slate of holiday cooking classes and gifts for kitchen magicians at Cooks of Crocus Hill, Tradewinds Spice Company, Stillwater Oil Company (with an olive oil-and-vinegar tasting bar), and one of the state’s biggest antique stores for scoring one-of-a-kind decor, furniture and vintage textiles.
+It’s host and hostess central, with a full slate of holiday cooking classes and gifts for kitchen magicians at Cooks of Crocus Hill, Tradewinds Spice Company, Stillwater Oil Company (with an olive oil-and-vinegar tasting bar).
+And Stillwater Antiques Mall, one of the state’s biggest antique stores for scoring one-of-a-kind decor, furniture and vintage textiles, renders the town a treasure trove for collectible hunters.

 Käthe Wohlfahrt, a favorite shop for travelers seeking souvenirs and Christmas heirlooms in Germany, also has its only U.S. location here.